LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 Figure 1; FAIR in a nutshell.
 Image: ARDC 2018 - CC-BY 4.0.

 ## Description
-Governments have a mandate to make non-sensitive data open, e.g. Australian [Government Public Data Policy Statement](https://www.pmc.gov.au/resource-centre/public-data/australian-government-public-data-policy-statement), which says inter alia “to release non-sensitive data as open by default... to extend the value of public data for the benefit of the Australian public.”
+Governments have a mandate to make non-sensitive data open.
+For example, the Australian [Government Public Data Policy Statement](https://www.pmc.gov.au/resource-centre/public-data/australian-government-public-data-policy-statement) says  “Australian Government entitites will ... make non-sensitive data open by default...make high value data available for use by the public, industry and academia... ensure non-sensitive publicly funded research data is made open for use and reuse... to extend the value of public data for the benefit of the Australian public.”
 FAIR data is a way to extend the value of data.
 The largest 20 nations, the G20, agreed to make [Open Data Principles](http://www.g20.utoronto.ca/2015/G20-Anti-Corruption-Open-Data-Principles.pdf) a priority at the 2015 meeting in Turkey, saying “Transparency...
 Global transformation, facilitated by technology, fuelled by data and information..
 Open data is at the center of this global shift.” (p.2).

 ## Audience
 Government data custodians